Non-Gaussian Geostatistical Modeling using (skew) t Processes: A stochastic process with marginal distribution

 Then, we define the location-scale transformation process $Y_{\nu}=\{Y_{\nu}(\bm{s}), \bm{s} \in A\}$ as:

 with $\E(Y_{\nu}(\bm{s}))=\mu(\bm{s})$ and $Var(Y_{\nu}(\bm{s}))=\sigma^2\nu/(\nu-2)$, $\nu>2$.

 {\bf Remark 1}: A possible drawback for the Gamma process $W_{\nu}$ is that it is a limited model due to the restrictions to the half-integers for the shape parameter.
-Actually, in some special cases, it can assume any positive value greater than two.
+Actually, in some special cases, it can assume any positive value greater than zero.
 This feature is intimately related to the infinite divisibility of the squared Gaussian process $G^2=\{G^2(\bm{s}), \bm{s} \in A\}$ as shown in \cite{Kri:rao:1961}.
-Characterization of the infinity divisibility of $G^2$ has been studied in \cite{Vere-Jones:1997}, \cite{Bapat:1989}, \cite{Griffiths:1970} and \cite{Eisenbaum:Kaspi:2006}.
+Characterization of the infinite divisibility of $G^2$ has been studied in \cite{Vere-Jones:1997}, \cite{Bapat:1989}, \cite{Griffiths:1970} and \cite{Eisenbaum:Kaspi:2006}.
 In particular \cite{Bapat:1989} provides a characterization based on $\Omega$, the correlation matrix associated with $\rho(\bm{h})$.
-Specifically, $\nu >2$ if and only if there exists a matrix $S_n$ such that $S_n\Omega^{-1}S_n$ is an $M$-matrix \citep{plee:1977}, where $S_n$ is a signature matrix, $i.e$., a diagonal matrix of size $n$ with entries either $1$ or $-1$.
+Specifically, $\nu >0$ if and only if there exists a matrix $S_n$ such that $S_n\Omega^{-1}S_n$ is an $M$-matrix \citep{plee:1977}, where $S_n$ is a signature matrix, $i.e$., a diagonal matrix of size $n$ with entries either $1$ or $-1$.
 This condition is satisfied, for instance, by a stationary Gaussian random process $G$ defined on $A=\mathbb{R}$ with an exponential correlation function.
+The $t$ process $Y^*_{\nu}$ inherits this feature with the additional restriction $\nu>2$.
+This implies that $Y^*_{\nu}$ is well defined for $\nu=3,4,\ldots$ and for $\nu>2$ under non-infinite divisibility of $G^2$.

 {\bf Remark 2}: The finite dimensional distribution of $Y^*_{\nu}$ is unknown to the best of our knowledge, but in principle, it can be derived by mixing the multivariate density associated with $W^{-\frac{1}{2}}_{\nu}$ with the multivariate standard Gaussian density.
 The multivariate Gamma density $f_{\bm{W}_{\nu}}$ was first discussed by \cite{krishnamoorthy1951} and its properties have been studied by different authors \citep{Royen:2004,marcus2014}.
-In the bivariate case, \cite{VJ:1967} showed that the bivariate Gamma distribution is infinite divisible, $i.e.$ $\nu>2$ in (\ref{pairchi2}), irrespective of the correlation function.
-Note that this is consistent with the characterization given in \cite{Bapat:1989} since, given an arbitrary bivariate correlation matrix $\Omega$, there exists a matrix $S_2$ such that $S_2\Omega S_2$ is a $M$-matrix.
+In the bivariate case, \cite{VJ:1967} showed that the bivariate Gamma distribution is infinite divisible, $i.e.$ $\nu>0$ in (\ref{pairchi2}), irrespective of the correlation function.
+Note that this is consistent with the characterization given in \cite{Bapat:1989} since, given an arbitrary bivariate correlation matrix $\Omega$, there exists a matrix $S_2$ such that $S_2\Omega^{-1} S_2$ is a $M$-matrix.
 In Theorem \ref{theo3} we provide the bivariate distribution of $Y^*_{\nu}$

 Note that, both $W_{\nu}$ and $G$ in (\ref{kkkkk2}) are obtained through independent copies of the `parent' Gaussian process with correlation $\rho(\bm{h})$.
 For this reason, henceforth, in some cases, we will call $Y^*_{\nu}$ a standard $t$ process with underlying correlation $\rho(\bm{h})$.